Stop the Ivory Trade

 Africa’s savannahs and forests were no longer sanctuaries for elephants; they had been turned into graveyards.

 In 1989, a worldwide ban on ivory trade was approved by CITES.
 Levels of poaching fell dramatically, and black market prices of ivory slumped.

 CITES had saved the African elephant.
 Or had it?

 Poaching and trading

-Since 1997, there have been sustained attempts by certain countries to overturn the ban.
+Since 1997, there have been sustained attempts by certain countries to weaken the ban.
 In 1999, Botswana, Namibia and Zimbabwe were allowed an ‘experimental one-off sale’ of over 49,000kg of ivory to Japan.
 Then in 2002, a further one off-sale was approved, which finally took place in 2008 – and resulted in 105,000kg of ivory being shipped to China and Japan.

 Today, levels of poaching and illegal trade are spiralling out of control once again.
 In many areas, rates of poaching are now the worst they have been since 1989.
 In 2009, over 20,000kg of ivory was seized by police and customs authorities worldwide and in 2011, just thirteen of the largest seizures amounted to over 23,000kg, breaking all records since the ivory ban.